cedowens/docker-arsenal/README.md

 Ensure docker is installed and running (https://docs.docker.com/get-docker/)

 ## Running Docker Rootless
-First, I recommend you follow the steps at https://docs.docker.com/engine/security/rootless/ to ensure you are not running your container as root:
+Optional: You can follow these steps to set up your docker container to run as a non-root user: https://docs.docker.com/engine/security/rootless/

 ## To Run docker-arsenal
 > chmod +x run.sh